These athletes are encouraged to compete high

 “Their participation shows self-sacrifice to assist with breaking the negative stigma of cannabis and help further educate us more on how beneficial its properties are for athletes,” Rivera said.

 Each grappling event is donation-based for those 21 and over.
 Once inside, guests can enjoy the fights or refreshments.
-The Croptober Harvest Brawl is the next Rolling Stonerz event on the calendar.
+The Croptober Harvest Brawl in Wolcott, CT at the VFW Post 1979 is the last Rolling Stonerz event of 2024.
 This leg of the event series will feature live music and “Fabio’s famous empanadas.”

 View this post on Instagram